SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    	COPY (SELECT "Team", AVG("Salary") FROM nba GROUP BY 1) TO WRAPPER csv_fdw OPTIONS (LOCATION = 'hdfs://pp_namenode:8020/nba_export.csv');

-Export table to a parquet file
+Exporting a Table to a Parquet File
 ------------------------------

 .. code-block:: psql